AsalRb/Malaria_Detection_CNN/README.md

-# Malaria_Detection_CNN
+# Malaria Detection using Convolutional Neural Networks (CNN)

 ## Project Overview

-Malaria is a life-threatening disease caused by Plasmodium parasites and remains a major global health challenge.
+Malaria is a life-threatening disease caused by *Plasmodium* parasites and remains a major global health challenge.
 Manual examination of blood smears under a microscope is time-consuming and highly dependent on expert knowledge.

 In this project, a CNN model is trained to: